 What if I want dentures?

-- Anyone can fill out the application, but the Dream applicant (or if the applicant is unable to sign, his power of attorney) must sign it to ensure this is the patient’s request.
+- Anyone can complete the application, but the Dream applicant (or if the applicant is unable to sign, their power of attorney) must sign it to ensure this is the patient’s request.

 - Anyone can write the Dream letter, as long as it reflects the applicant’s Dream.

-- The applicant must able to communicate their Dream, so if a patient is unconscious or unresponsive, they do not qualify for a Dream.
+- The applicant must able to communicate their Dream, so an unconscious or unresponsive patient, does not qualify for a Dream.

-- If you had a wish through Make-A-Wish Foundation as a child, please provide us with what your wish was and when you received it so we can determine your eligibility.
+- If the applicant had a wish through Make-A-Wish Foundation as a child, please provide us with the date and type of that wish in order to determine eligibility.

-- If your doctor will not provide the information in Step 4 or provide a life expectancy, send the application in anyway.
-As long as your diagnosis is provided, we will try to work with you and your doctor to determine your eligibility.
+- If the applicant’s medical team will not provide the information in Step 4 or provide a life expectancy, please complete the application.
+As long as the diagnosis is provided, Dream Foundation will work with the applicant and medical team to determine eligibility.

-- Should you do not qualify for a Dream based on the life expectancy listed by your doctor, you may apply again at a later time.
-We will keep your application for one year and would only need the medical information on the application resubmitted within that time frame.
+- If the applicant’s life expectancy does not meet Dream Foundation’s requirement, they may apply again later.
+Dream Foundation keeps applications for one year and only needs the medical information of the application resubmitted within that time frame.

 - We accept faxed applications for emergency requests only.
-Should the patient’s life expectancy only be a few days or up to two months, you can call Dream Foundation at 888-4DREAMS for our fax number, but the original must still be mailed.
+If the Dream applicant’s life expectancy is less than two months, please call Dream Foundation at 888-4DREAMS for the fax number.
+The original application must still be mailed.